ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 In contrast, Transparency Services can be held accountable and blamed by an Auditor that replays the Sequence of Signed Statements captured in their Verifiable Data Structure to confirm that a contested Receipt is valid and was correctly registered.

 Transparency Services can provide consistency proofs allowing Auditors to check if a set of Receipts were issued from a single Verifiable Data Structure, without replaying individual Signed Statements.

+Transparency Services can provide proof allowing Auditors to check that a transparent Statement Sequence is complete and consistent and contains no ommisions.

 Note that the SCITT Architecture does not require trust in a single centralized Transparency Service.
 Different actors may rely on different Transparency Services, each registering a subset of Signed Statements subject to their own policy.